Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Scenic Columbia River Gorge Waterfalls, Oregon

-There is a network of hiking trails that either start or intersect with the #420 Trail at Wahkeena Falls.
-Continuing past the waterfall viewpoint on Wahkeena Trail 420, a series of switchbacks leads to Lemmons Viewpoint – which provides a panoramic view of the Columbia River Gorge.
+There is a network of trails that either start or intersect with the #420.
+Continuing past the first viewpoint, a series of switchbacks lead to Lemmons Viewpoint – which provides a panoramic view of Columbia River Gorge.

 Return Trail #442 is a separate path that runs parallel to the highway and is accessed at the base of Wahkeena on the east side.
-The half-mile trek is mostly flat and connects Wahkeena Falls to Multnomah.
+The flat, half-mile trek also connects Wahkeena Falls to Multnomah.

-Parking at Wahkeena Falls consists of a small, roadside lot and a much larger, nearly hidden parking area.
-The big parking lot is accessed on the west end of the roadside parking lot.
-In the lower lot, there are picnic tables and vault toilets.
+Parking at Wahkeena Falls consists of a small, roadside lot and a much larger, nearly hidden area (with picnic tables and vault toilets).
+It is accessed on the west end of the lot that parallels the highway.

 #4 Multnomah Falls